LeBron Retro IX 'Regal Pink and Velvet Brown' (DJ3908-600) Release Date

 It's been 10 years since the LeBron 9 made its debut and helped propel King James to a championship.
-Now, the model is back, ready to cross from kickabout games to hitting the streets with game-time style.
-Pairing theme-park colours like Regal Pink and Velvet Brown (done on super-soft, teddy-bear fabric), it inspires thoughts of carnival fun, while gradient accents recall summer nights at the amusement park.
-Of course, we've kept that prize-winning, coveted tech too: from Flywire cables to engineered textiles, it delivers structure, durability and lasting off-court style so you can re-define what's possible again and again.
-Lace up and take a step into LeBron's world.
+Now, the model is back, ready to cross from pickup games to hitting the streets with game-time style.
+Pairing theme-park colors like Regal Pink and Velvet Brown (done on super-soft, teddy-bear fabric), it inspires thoughts of carnival fun, while gradient accents recall summer nights at the amusement park.
+Of course, we've kept that prize-winning, coveted tech too: from Flywire cables to engineered textiles, it delivers structure, durability, and lasting off-court style so you can redefine what's possible again and again.
+Lace-up and take a step into LeBron's world.

 SKU: DJ3908-600